kevinkt1/AddMusicArtwork/README.md

 # Add Music Artwork
-The script `AddMusicArtwork.py` automates the process of adding thumbnail cover art images to an MP3 file.
+The script `AddMusicArtwork.py` automates the process of adding thumbnail cover art images to MP3 files.

 ## Required installations prior to running the script
 * Python 3.8.2